clux/facemaulers/underdark/blindgenstone.md

 ### Looks
 - Houses: made out of stones dug out in walls in their cavern.
 - City extras: mushroom fields outside (visible from northern wall), but mines accessible from dug passages from within (cliff split at southern end?)
+- Generic coridor: Concrete walls pushing up against the clay cavern walls and propped up by these wodden pillars.
+- **Secret room**: Stoneshape sealed passage StalaGmites seem hollod still.
+- **Abandoned mine passage:** Train tracks line the floor around this tunnel, makeshift buffer stops made out of rock placed at the end.
+- **BEDROOM**: Cobblestone room full of tiny beds, beds next to the wall each have their own chest of drawer and a tiny lockable chest.
+The beds in the middle of the room has a long clothetheline giving a modicum of privacy.
+A few carpets have been draped across it.
+A couple of small bath mats are lined out.
+- **Passageway overlooking Darklake**?
+Wodden path built into the edge of the wall.
+- **Dual cliff passage**: Sharp cliffs littered with passages, makeshift wodden bridges erected at various points in the cliff side.
+Some ascending sharply along one face, then some ascending on the other side.
+- **Svirf hom**e: Deceptively empty on the front entrance.
+Made to look spartan.
+Hatch downstairs to true home.
+Various meats hanging from the ceiling.
+Stone plates, pantry, gems that light up the place.

+## Encounter
+2 Gelatinous Cubes (Hard if: make em bigger 1d6 extra dmg dice - 30 extra hp +7 hit)
+Ally: Veteran (CR3) **Mev Flintkeeper** - 10 acid dmg and is engulfed (21acid per round) Gnome Cunning (adv on INT/WIS/CHA saves vs magic)

 ## NPCs
 - [[kazook]] Pickshine